 The Kingdom of Sicily during the Norman period

 This Brief History of Sicily tackles the accounts of how Sicily’s rulers changed time after time while the island’s beauty stands the test of time.

-The Kingdom of Sicily was the united state of different races from Greek, Arab, Romans, Germanic, native Sicilians and Normans.
+The Kingdom of Sicily was the united state of different races from Greek, Arab, Romans, Germanic, native Sicilians, and Normans.
 Norman army won the war versus the Saracens and the Byzantine forces.
-It did not just include the island but also entire Southern Italy.
+It did not just include the island but also the entire Southern Italy.
 It bordered from Pescara in Abruzzo, then the Apulia and Calabria.
 The kingdom also extended up to the small islands.
-From an emirate capital, Palermo grew as the centre of the flourishing Norman kingdom.
+From an emirate capital, Palermo grew as the center of the flourishing Norman kingdom.

 The Norman kings chose the Arab palace of al-Qasr as their main residence for years.
 It was later turned into the Norman Palace.
 It showcases the combined design and arts of Arab, Byzantine, and Norman cultures.
 They also built churches, monasteries, and more castles during their 800 year period in Sicily.
 Their rule stretched from the Norman family of Hauteville to Swabian Dynasty, Spanish and French royal houses.

 Around the late Middle Ages, the Church sought the help of their French Angevin neighbours to overthrow the then current rulers of Sicily.
 There were conflicts between them and the Swabian dynasty.
 The allegiance prospered by killing King Manfred.
 They replaced him with a French-born king Charles I. However, Sicilians were unhappy about this and caused the War of the Sicilian Vespers.
 According to stories, a number of French men and women in Sicily died because of this uprising.
 The locals fought against their foreign oppressors.
 Charles the First stepped down of his throne.
 He never returned to the island again.